 Comparison

-Self-host if you already run production infrastructure and want full control over your VPS.
-Use managed OpenClaw cloud hosting if you want OpenClaw running fast with security-by-design, usage visibility, and managed reliability.
+Choose self-hosted OpenClaw if you already run production infrastructure and need full VPS control.
+Choose managed OpenClaw cloud hosting if you want faster setup, safer defaults, usage visibility, and fewer recurring update, security, and incident-response tasks.

 Claim